 When we arrived at Mount Vernon, the staff had prepared copies of a statement concerning George Washington’s cultivation of hemp at Mount Vernon.
 Below is a transcription of the document:

 Throughout his lifetime, George Washington cultivated hemp at Mount Vernon for industrial uses.
-The fibers from held excellent properties for the making of rope and sail canvas, which was a major in the age of sailing ships.
+The fibers from hemp held excellent properties for the making of rope and sail canvas, which was a major industry in the age of sailing ships.
 In addition, hemp fibers could be spun into thread for clothing or, as indicated in Mount Vernon records, for use in repairing the large seine fishing nets that Washington used in his fishing operation along the Potomac.

 At one point in the 1760′s Washington considered whether hemp would be a more lucrative cash crop than tobacco but determined that wheat would be a better alternative.
 During the period when he was considering hemp, he wrote to his agents in England in the hope of determining the costs involved in production and shipping.